oVirt/ovirt-site/source/community/user-stories/users-and-providers.md

 <div class="case-study">
 [![Red Hat, Inc.](/images/logos/Red_Hat.svg)](http://www.redhat.com/en)
-[Red Hat](//www.redhat.com/en) is the corporate member of the oVirt community, responsible for opening oVirt's codebase.
-Besides providing support for oVirt's community, Red Hat uses oVirt as the codebase for its [Red Hat Virtualization](//www.redhat.com/en/technologies/virtualization/enterprise-virtualization) product.
+[Red Hat](//www.redhat.com/en) was the corporate member of the oVirt community, responsible for opening oVirt's codebase.
+Red Hat used oVirt in the past as the codebase for its Red Hat Virtualization product which has been dismissed in favor of [Red Hat OpenShift Virtualization](https://www.redhat.com/en/technologies/cloud-computing/openshift/virtualization).
 </div>